muyiwa-obadara/freecodecamp-universe-sql/README.md

-Sure!
-Here's a sample README for the FreeCodeCamp Universe SQL project:

----

 # FreeCodeCamp Universe SQL Project

 Welcome to the FreeCodeCamp Universe SQL project!
 This project is part of the FreeCodeCamp Relational Database curriculum, where you'll create and manage a database of celestial bodies.